 Unlike those popular faces popping all over, small businesses and non-corporate workers are feeling the real heat, and they’re facing the toughest challenges.
-Some might argue these job-eating closures are regrettable but ultimately acceptable losses in a necessary war against a uniquely deadly virus; but there are problems with this theory promoted by viral network of the beneficiary brands for whom the Covid years are proving to be artificially jolly-good!
+Some might argue these job-eating closures are regrettable but ultimately acceptable losses in a necessary war against uniquely deadly viruses; but there are problems with this theory promoted by digital network of big beneficiary brands for whom these variant years are proving to be artificially jolly-good!
 Zero investors or hero investors is no big deal, as it depends on a pervasive lack of confidence or over-confidence among intelligent investors in their ability to foresee the extent to which future government actions will alter their private-property rights.
 Oh yes, everyone knows some democratic cats are milking, some others waiting in queue for its inevitable turn.

-Small business-owners and workers have every right to oppose the unprecedented lockdown regime, which was a knee-jerk reaction incited by collective panic that was carried out by central planners who saw little problem running roughshod over the property rights of millions.
+Small business-owners and workers have every right to oppose unprecedented reckless regimes, which always spit knee-jerk reactions incited by collective panic carried out by central planners (for vote-jugaad) who see little problem running roughshod over the property rights of millions of lab rat humanoids.
 Protesting injustice during a global pandemic is just, righteous, and not a public threat.
 This is the triumph of ideology over reason.
 The right to assemble and protest doesn’t hinge on the worthiness of a cause (which is subjective); it is inherent in our nature as human individuals.

 The rank hypocrisy is galling to anyone possessing a modicum of intellectual honesty, principled consistency, and self-awareness.
-But it must be especially grating to the billions of small business owners and workers watching their dreams get destroyed by lockdown orders from reckless digital leaders and flamboyant ministers.
+But it must be especially grating to the billions of small business owners and workers watching their dreams get destroyed by imperial orders from reckless digital A/B leaders and flamboyant “growth hacking” ministers.